 As new machines are introduced, machinists may be required to expand their knowledge to new technology.
 They must be attentive and be able to recognize when a machine isn't functioning at an optimum level.
 Machinists have to follow safety protocols to avoid injury.
 While they typically work a 40-hour week, machinists may work evenings, weekends or overtime.

-In May 2015, the BLS reported that the mean annual earnings of a machinist were $40,550, while the top-paid ten percent earned more than $61,290 annually.
-The bottom-paid ten percent of workers made $25,230 or less per year.
-None of the major employers, including machine shops and metalworking manufacturers, were among the top-paying industries.
-The highest salaries for machinists were found in natural gas distribution, electric power distribution and elementary and secondary schools.
+In May 2018, the BLS reported that the top-paid ten percent earned more than $65,360 annually.
+The bottom-paid ten percent of workers made $27,050 or less per year.
+Machine shops and machinery manufacturing employed the most machinists.
+The highest salaries for machinists were found in natural gas distribution, local government excluding schools and hospitals, and electric power generation, transmission and distribution, in May 2018.